bernie-skipole/indi/docs/source/usage/introduction.rst

 paho-mqtt - Python MQTT client, only needed if you are using the MQTT facility.

-indiredis has functions for transferring data between indiserver and redis via an MQTT server.
-If these are used, then an MQTT server (apt-get install mosquitto) is needed.

 If you do not want the python dependencies to be automatically installed with pip, then use the --no-deps option:

-python3 -m pip install --user --no-deps indiredis
+python3 -m pip install --no-deps indiredis

 Importing indiredis